 Since taking over as CEO of business.com, Llewellyn has led the company's rebranding efforts.
 We recently spoke with Llewellyn about those efforts, as well as what distinguishes business.com from other publications in the crowded digital media industry, and what excites him about the company's future.

 The business.com brands

 Q: Business.com is more than just one website.
-Business News Daily and BuyerZone are part of the business.com brand.
-How do you see these three websites differing, and how do they complement each other?
+How do these three websites differ from one another, and how do they complement each other?

 Q: There are a lot of online publications serving business audiences.
 What makes business.com different?

-We also cater to what I would call "service journalism" a lot more than what I would call "headline journalism," which is what some of the other outlets are serving business audiences.
+Further, we cater to what I call "service journalism" more than "headline journalism," which is what some of the other outlets are serving business audiences.

-Whether you're Wirecutter, CNET, Inc., business.com or any of the others, trust is important if you're an independent review site.
+Whether you're Wirecutter, CNET, Inc., business.com or any of the other publications, trust is important if you're an independent review site.
 We have protocols and operations that allow us to maintain that separation.
-But we also have a culture where we don't need to test those boundaries.
-It's never been much of an issue for us.
+We also have a culture where we don't need to test those boundaries.
+It's never been an issue for us.
 The fact that we have millions of people coming to our sites every month is a testament that we're doing it right and people trust us.